-Configurativalue Type Default Default Description
+Config- uration Param- Value Type Default Value Description

-Param- Value

 eter

-scenario linear, None None Allows choosing the default process separation tactic or the
+scenario None, linear, save- None Allows choosing a process separation tactic.

-separa- linear one.
+separa- point_requirements

-tion
+tion) T

 select use all scenarios combi- None Allows to select one of listed above scenario selection tactics.

+scenar- nations, select savepoints,

-scenar- nations, Obj or None
+ios Obj or None

-ios

 skip bool False Skip the provided original IEM and do not provide it together

 origin with new generated models.

 model

-skip bool False It is relevant for default and combinatorial factories to gensave- erate models.
-If the flag is set, then no extra models with
+skip bool False It is relevant for default and combinatorial factories to generate

+save- models.
+If the flag is set, then no extra models with savepoint

-points savepoint scenarios will be outputted.
+points scenarios will be outputted.

+save- A map from process iden- False The configuration parameter is intended only for the

+points tifiers to either list of savepoints-based tactic.
+It allows to filter savepoints for which

+savepoint names or bool models should be prepared.

+flag.
+True value means

+that all savepoints can be

+included.
+False means no

+savepoints should be in-

+cluded.
+A list just enumer-

+ates savepoints to include.

+Omitted processes are ig-

+nored. {"c1/p1": true,

+"c1/p2": ["sp1"]}

 Table 1.13: Decomposition configuration parameters.
-14010 1.12.
-Decomposition configuration parameters.